cfengine/documentation/reference/classes.markdown

 ### clear_persistent\_disable\_*DAEMON*

-**Description**: Re-enable a previously disabled CFEngine Enterprise daemon component.
+**Description:** Re-enable a previously disabled CFEngine Enterprise daemon component.

 `DAEMON` can be one of `cf_execd`, `cf_monitord` or `cf_serverd`.